Long-haired character roles portrayed by Actor RYAN OL: headshots, reels, casting card, and CV...

 It is not true that the ‘Trans-Atlantic’ accent is an entirely ' made up ‘ accent, without ‘true native’ speakers.

 Secondly, later generations followed on, and so did new generations of societal elites from places other than Britain and America.
 For example, the children of societal elites from other countries, often attending schooling in Britain, followed by University in America.
-There is now an entire international social strata that defines their identify by flaunting a transatlantic accent.
+There is now an entire international social strata that defines their identity by flaunting a transatlantic accent.
 And for many of the following generations, they are not merely flaunting- they know no other.
-They may have grown up with native mother tongue acents in entirely different languages, but after a young age, these are rarely used, and transatlantic English is used instead.
-As an example, this is especially noticeable among the Sindi community, their disapora now being dispersed internationally around the world, but with a large part of their cultural assimilation in the last 40 years in the UK and US.
+They may have grown up with native mother tongue accents in entirely different languages, but after a young age, these are rarely used, and transatlantic English is used instead.
+As an example, this is especially noticeable among the Sindi community, their disapora now being dispersed internationally around the world, but with a large part of their cultural assimilation in the last 50 years in the UK and US.
 It is also not uncommon for such international community members to apply a thicker upper crust British accent to their conversations, or a more ‘flat’ American accent, as best suits their advantage and desire to be assimilated into the community they happen to be intermingling in during any specific social interaction, event, business meeting, or cocktail party- it is not an effort- it comes naturally !

 The variations between the above mentioned accents are quite obvious and distinct to speakers and community members of either.
-To outsiders attempting to mimic or learn these accents, the challenge is daunting because the refinements in pronunciation are subtle but just as sweet, for the subtlety… a gentle art that requires greater skill to apply, than applying a stronger, harsher accent of a lower class community from either side of the Atlantic.
-Class is no longer such an issue, but status identity still is, and is exercised with some comfort verging in glee, by those that are able to distinguish themselves accordingly…
+To outsiders attempting to mimic or learn these accents, the challenge is daunting because the refinements in pronunciation are subtle but just as sweet, for the subtlety…. a gentle art that requires greater skill to apply, than applying a stronger, harsher accent of a lower class community from either side of the Atlantic.
+Class is no longer such an issue, but status identity still is, and is exercised with some comfort verging into glee, by those that are able to distinguish themselves accordingly….!